Dabloons1/Scratch/README.md

 ## Features

-- 🎮 **Floating Window Menu**: A semi-transparent floating menu that appears over the Soul Strike game
+- 🎮 **ImGui Floating Menu**: A powerful, modern floating menu using ImGui for professional UI
-- 🔄 **Expandable Interface**: Click to expand/collapse the menu for easy access
+- 🎨 **Modern Interface**: Beautiful dark theme with collapsible sections and tooltips
+- ⚡ **Real-time Controls**: Instant feature toggles with live preview
-- 🎯 **Targeted Injection**: Specifically designed for Soul Strike game process
+- 🎯 **Game Hooks**: Direct integration with Soul Strike game functions
-- 🛠️ **Customizable**: Easy to modify and add new features
+- 🛠️ **Extensible**: Easy to add new features and modifications
 - 📱 **LSPosed Compatible**: Built for LSPosed 1.9.2+ framework
+- 🎮 **Unity Support**: Optimized for Unity-based games like Soul Strike

 ## Installation